 If you dream of owning a business, but you’re struggling with choosing a business idea, you may consider starting your own or purchasing an existing business for sale.

-But you shouldn’t jump to the conclusion a franchise is the best business decision for you.
+Some people think franchises are the way to go because they're an established brand.
+But you shouldn’t jump to the conclusion that franchise ownership is the best business decision for you.

 A franchisee (entrepreneur) purchases a franchise (type of license/permit) allowing them access to the franchisor’s (established company) business resources, such as their name, business models, systems, and trademarks.